ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 	- Case description: **This case will be used for testing the default Microsoft 365 eDiscovery alert.**

 6. Select **Save**.

-7. When an eDiscovery case is created, an alert should automatically be sent to the Inbox of all users with tenant admin permissions.

-8. Open a new tab in your browser and go to **Outlook on the web** by entering the following URL in the address pane: **https://outlook.office365.com**
+7. By creating this alert, an email notiification should automatically be sent to the Inbox of all users with tenant admin permissions whenever an eDiscovery case is opened or exported.
+To test this alert, open a new tab in your browser and go to **Outlook on the web** by entering the following URL in the address pane: **https://outlook.office365.com**

+8. When Outlook opens, if the language and time zone window appears, select your Language and Time zone and select **Save**.

-9. After a few minutes, an email from the Alerts notification system will be sent to Holly’s **Inbox** to inform her that an eDiscovery case was created.
+9. Monitor Holly's Inbox for the email that was automatically sent by the Alerts notification system to inform her that an eDiscovery case was created. <br/>

+	**Note:** Based on lab testing, the time for an email to be generated and received in Holly's Inbox can range from a couple of minutes to an hour. <br/>

 	Open the email and review the contents, then close the message.

-10. In your **Edge** browser, switch back to the **Microsoft 365 Security &amp; Compliance Center** tab and select **Audit Log Search** in the left-side navigation pane.
+10. In your **Edge** browser, switch back to the **Microsoft 365 Security &amp; Compliance Center** tab and under the **Search** group in the left-hand navigation pane, select **Audit Log Search**.

 11. At the bottom of the page, select the **Search** button to display all recent activity.
-This will display the activity that created this alert.
+This will display the activity that created this alert. <br/>

+	**Note:** It may take a minute or so for the **Search** button at the bottom of the page to become enabled.

 12. Leave your Client VMs open for the remaining labs in this course.